 (11) Terminate the individual and/or couple from the RSS program, if the CDJFS is notified by OhioMHAS that the individual no longer meets the non-financial eligibility requirements or if the CDJFS determines that the individual no longer meets the financial eligibility requirements for the RSS program.

-(12) Document in the case record that the individual has received an appropriate level of care and placement determination from OhioMHAS, and identify the RSS placement and approved payment amount.
+(12) Confirm in the case record that the individual has received an appropriate level of care determination for the RSS program, document that OhioMHAS has confirmed that the individual is residing in an appropriate RSS living arrangement, and document the approved RSS payment amount.

 (J) Individual responsibilities.